How to Prove Liability in Birth Injury Cases

 - Injuries resulting from fetal distress

-“If [the baby] is too stressed by too many contractions, that can cause a lack of oxygen resulting in injury to the brain.”
-Various studies show that babies can generally withstand brief periods of oxygen deprivation over the course of an hour, but beyond that, the baby “will start to show brain injury,” says Thomas.
+“If the baby is too stressed by too many contractions, that can cause a lack of oxygen resulting in injury to the brain.”
+Various studies show that babies can generally withstand brief periods of oxygen deprivation over the course of an hour, but beyond that, the baby “will start to show brain injury,” adds Thomas.

 In some situations, there’s a complete lack of oxygen.
 For example, when “the placenta… detaches [from the uterine wall during childbirth], the baby doesn’t get any oxygen or nutrients since that’s all coming from the mom.”